drrxpurp/notesnook/docs/help/contents/creating-note.md

 ---

-And that is how you create your first private note on Notesnook!
+And that is how you create your first private note in Notesnook!